thebeaverhead/react-modal-login/README.md

 | < 15.0        | 1.3.4             |

 ### v2 breaking changes:
 - Styles are not embedded into bundle.
-If you with to use default styles, import them:
+If you wish to use default styles, import them:
 ```js
 import ReactModalLogin from "react-modal-login";
 import "react-modal-login/dist/react-modal-login.css";